-Barrier treatments involve the use of a residual sprayer to spray specific areas of vegetation or other matter with a chemical that remains present on these items for approximately 2 months.
+Barrier treatments involve the use of a residual sprayer to spray specific areas of vegetation or other matter with a chemical that remains present on these items for approximately two (2) months.
 As mosquitoes land on the items, they absorb the chemical in their feet and die.
 This treatment can be used on small trees and shrubs.
 This method is predominantly used in two different areas:

-- 1. Sand/pellets in tidal areas to project the treatment and/or use as a pre-treatment, where conditions don't allow general treatment i.e. too windy. - 2.
-Liquid treatment i.e. in toilets, parks,
+- Sand/pellets in tidal areas to project the treatment and/or use as a pre-treatment, where conditions don't allow general treatment i.e. too windy. - Liquid treatment i.e. in toilets, parks, mosquito resting places (internal and external areas of domestic, commercial, public and industrial buildings).
+However, there are some environmental concerns surrounding the widespread use of this product, in particular for non-target insects and aquatic organisms.
+The manufacturer advises that the product is toxic to bees, fish and aquatic organisms and that mud, sand, mangroves and other aquatic habitats should not be directly treated or exposed to spray drift.

 A relatively new strategy for protection against adult mosquito populations is through the treatment of mosquito harbourage sites with a residual insecticide.
-These treated areas then create a "barrier" between residential and/or recreational areas and mosquito habitats.
+These treated areas then create a 'barrier' between residential and/or recreational areas and mosquito habitats.

 The product most commonly used for this purpose is the synthetic pyrethroid bifenthrin.
-The product provides a residual layer of pesticide that kills resting mosquitoes and is currently registered for treating mosquito resting places (internal & external areas of domestic, commercial, public and industrial buildings).
-However, there are some environmental concerns surrounding the widespread use of this product, in particular for non-target insects and aquatic organisms.
+The product provides a residual layer of pesticide that kills resting mosquitoes and is currently registered for treating